 The Jockey Challenge is one of the more popular horse racing betting products released in recent years.
-Another innovative bet type you will find online are Placecards.
-Details on these and online Black Book services can be found below.
+Most online betting operators have Jockeys Challenge betting for TAB horse racing meetings, for example:

 The Jockey Challenge revolves around trying to pick which jockey will be the most successful on on the day at a given horse racing meeting.
 The jockey challenge winner for a given horse racing meeting is the jockey that scores the most points based on getting 3 points for a winning ride, 2 points for a second place ride and 1 point for a third place ride.